Red Sox vs. Rays Player Props Betting Odds

-Oddsmakers have set player props for Yandy Diaz, Rafael Devers and others when the Tampa Bay Rays host the Boston Red Sox at Tropicana Field on Tuesday at 6:40 PM ET.
+Player prop betting options for Yandy Diaz, Justin Turner and others are available in the Tampa Bay Rays-Boston Red Sox matchup at Tropicana Field on Wednesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!